 Most states tax at least some types of business income derived from the state.
-The details of how income from a specific business is taxed depend in part on the business's legal form.
-In most states corporations are subject to a corporate income tax, while income from “pass-through entities” such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
+As a rule, the details of how income from a specific business is taxed depend in part on the business's legal form.
+In most states, corporations are subject to a corporate income tax, while income from pass-through entities such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
 Tax rates for both corporate income and personal income vary widely among states.
-Corporate rates, which more often are flat regardless of the amount of income, generally range from 4% to 9%, and personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.
+Corporate rates, which most often are flat regardless of the amount of income, generally range from roughly 4% to 10%.
+Personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.

-Massachusetts has a “corporate excise tax” which generally speaking is based both on income and net worth.
+Massachusetts has a corporate excise tax which, generally speaking, is based both on income and net worth.
 The tax applies to traditional corporations and, at least to some extent, to S corporations.
 There is no entity-level tax that applies to other forms of business, such as LLCs or partnerships.
-However, if income from your business passes through to you personally, then regardless of the legal form of your business, that income will be subject to taxation on your personal state tax return.
+But if income from your business passes through to you personally, then regardless of the legal form of your business, that income will be subject to taxation on your personal state income tax return.

 For traditional corporations (C corporations), the corporate excise tax generally is the sum of two amounts: